miyakoj/Find-a-Grave-Memorial-Extractor-Browser-Extension-for-Chromium/readme.md

 # Find a Grave Memorial Extractor For Chromium

 **Note**: If you use the [WikiTree Browser Extension (WBE)](https://www.wikitree.com/index.php?title=Space:WikiTree_Browser_Extension) this extension is unnecessary unless you want to trigger a memorial list download from an icon in your browser toolbar.
-The functionality is currently only in the preview version.
+In the WBE version, the extraction is triggered by clicking a green "Extract to CSV" button in the search area on the memorial list page.
+WBE also works in Safari and Firefox.

 This is the Chromium (Chrome, Edge, and Opera) version of a browser extension extracts a list of memorials from a Find a Grave cemetery memorial list page and saves the data in CSV format.
 You can filter the memorial list first by using FG's search function. **Note:** Find a Grave limits the number of memorials loaded on a single page to 10,000.